romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are setting up encrypted secrets for your projects.
+Q: You are setting up encrypted secrets for your projects.
 How does the scope of encrypted secrets differ between organization-level and repository-level in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Organization-level secrets can be made available to multiple repositories, while repository-level secrets are accessible only to the repository they are set in**